spinningarrow/resume/resume.md

 - Taught the Front-end Web Development part-time course to a group of 12 students
 - Responsible for developing and refining the curriculum, assignments and class activities

-### Web Developer, Autodesk Asia Pte Ltd (ASRD)
+### Web Developer, Autodesk Singapore
 #### June 2014 – March 2016

 - Front-end web developer for the PLM360 single-page web application using AngularJS, ES6 JavaScript, SASS, Bootstrap, Angular Material Design for styling and UI components, and Mocha and Protractor for unit and view tests respectively
 - Developed an internal tool called ‘Kudos’ for giving quick feedback to teammates, using Deployd (MongoDB + Socket.io), React and D3 for the front-end;  it won a prize in the Autodesk DLS Hackathon 2015
-- Organised several Git workshops at the team and site levels  to introduce people to Git and use it more effectively
+- Organised several Git workshops at the team and site levels  to introduce people to using Git more effectively
 - Awards: Autobucks Award (February 2015), DLS Bravo Award (July 2015)

-### Software Engineering Intern, Roam7 Pte Ltd
+### Software Engineering Intern, Roam7
 #### June 2012 – December 2012

 - Full-stack web development of the Roam7.com travel app, contributing over 360